zzorba/ArkhamCards/README.md

 ## Acknowledgments

-Arkham Cards is not affliated or endorsed by Arkham Horror: The Card Game, (c) 2016 Fantasy Flight Games.
+Arkham Cards is not affiliated or endorsed by Arkham Horror: The Card Game, (c) 2016 Fantasy Flight Games.